sreedevnair/Handwritten-Digit-Recognition-using-Neural-Network/README.md

-# Recognizing Handwritted Digits using Neural Network
+# Recognizing Handwritten Digits using Neural Network

 In this project, we will be creating a neural network that can regonize and predict handwritten digits.